-On the other hand, the essence of outstanding interior architecture and design lies in future-proofing space for longevity; which is why, when it comes to design solutions, the focus should be on long-term goals.
+These changes will also need to remain flexible enough to evolve with governmental advice.As interior architects and designers, the focus of our outstanding design lies in future-proofing space to ensure its longevity and relevance, which is why, when it comes to design solutions, we focus on long-term goals.

-It is this successful synchrony between a brand and its interior space that reinforces member experience, creates loyalty, and differentiates it from the competition.
+It is this successful synchrony between a brand and its interior space that creates an engaged member experience, creates loyalty and differentiates a Club from its competitors.

 People will be returning to the gym with a much better sense of community.
 Most will have been working-out in a virtual community and enjoying the interaction during this time of lockdown.
 Outside of the gym, there has also been an overwhelming shift towards solidarity within the general public.